{{flagHref}}

 PVDF

-Resistant to acids, bases and solvents
+Resistant to acids, bases, solvents

-Piping, Storage tanks
+Piping, storage tanks

 HDPE

-Resistant to acids, alcohols and bases
+Resists acids, alcohols, and bases

-Containers, Piping
+Containers, piping

 PP

-Resistant to acids, alkalis and solvents
+Resistant to acids, alkalis, and solvents

-Packaging, Medical devices
+Packaging, medical devices

 Frequently Asked Questions

-Can ASTM D543 be applied to all types of plastics?
+Is ASTM D543 relevant to all plastics?

 About the author